 Connecting your calendar is a key part of scheduling.
 When you connect your calendar, Calendly can:

-- Accurately show your availability
+- Accurately show your availability to invitees

 - Add events to your calendar